samoylenkodmitry/reproduce_compose_text_bug_1.6.0-alpha03/README.md

 ## Conclusion

-The provided layout, utilizing the Compose framework version 1.6.0-alpha03, exposes a bug that causes the rendering of text elements to fail when placed within a Box and LazyList combination.
+The provided layout, utilizing the Compose framework version 1.6.0-alpha03 (and every other version below), exposes a bug that causes the rendering of text elements to fail when placed within a Box and LazyList combination.
 By following the reproduction steps, developers can observe the issue and refer to the linked bug reports for further updates and resolutions from the Compose team.